sxyu/pixel-nerf/README.md

 **Note: We are in the process of cleaning up code and porting experiments to this repository.
 Currently, an implementation of the core model is provided.**
+Some untested changes were made after refactoring.
-Please stay tuned for training code and more documentation.
+Complete training code and more documentation are coming soon, please stay tuned.

 ![Teaser](https://raw.github.com/sxyu/pixel-nerf/master/readme-img/paper_teaser.jpg)